eclipse-emfcloud/coffee-editor/README.md

 # Coffee Editor Extension Example
-The example of how to build the Theia-based applications with the tree-editor-extension.
+An example of how to build the Theia-based applications with the tree-editor-extension.

 ## Getting started